 Before we go over what tubal ligation is, it’s important to understand how pregnancy occurs; every month the fallopian tubes carry an egg from one of your ovaries to the uterus.
 By blocking or removing the path egg takes through the fallopian tubes, the egg cannot travel to the uterus and be fertilized.
 If the egg doesn’t become fertilized by sperm, a pregnancy cannot occur.

 In a tubal ligation, the fallopian tubes are cut, burned, or blocked with rings, bands, or clips (pictured right) with the intention of permanently blocking or removing the path the egg takes therefor stopping any chance of a pregnancy occuring.

 The procedure is an out-patient surgery done in a clinic, doctor’s office, or hospital which can be performed under local or general anesthesia.

-Finally, during a C-section, the health care provider will cut and tie the fallopian tubes after the baby is delivered.
+3.)
+During a C-section: with easy access to the area, the health care provider will cut and tie the fallopian tubes after the baby is delivered.

 What can a patient expect after the procedure?

 Whether or not the tubal ligation was performed in combination with childbirth, patients usually need to rest for at least a day after the procedure.

 Common side effects may include:

 - Gassiness or bloating